AbeBuck/BSU-Spartan-Team_FE-2024/README.md

 * `Bills of Materials` contains the list of all the items necessary to build the robot.
 * `Pictorial Diagram` contains 2 pictorial wiring diagrams of the whole robot including all of its components.
+* `Source Code` contains 3 files of program for Obstacle Management.
 * `Team Photos` contains multiple photos of the whole team.
 * `Vehicle Chassis` contains 6 photos of the chassis of the vehicle from every sides.
 * `Vehicle Photos` contains 6 photos of the vehicle from every sides and 1 main photo of the vehicle.